Ateneo Blue Eagles: Collegiate leagues

 The Ateneo de Manila University is a member of the University Athletic Association of the Philippines, the premiere sports league in the country.
 It fields teams in all fifteen sporting events of the league.
 Ateneo was a founding member of the National Collegiate Athletic Association, which was established in 1924.
 It left the NCAA in 1978 due to the league-wide violence prevalent at the time, and then joined the UAAP in the same year.

 Other tournaments

-Aside from the UAAP, the Ateneo Blue Eagles also participates during the UAAP preseason in other sports leagues/tournaments such as the Fil-Oil Flying V Preseason Cup, SMART City Hoops Summer Classic, Breakdown Basketball Invitationals, Philippine Collegiate Championship League (PCCL), Premier Volleyball League, Rizal Football Association (RIFA).
+Aside from the UAAP, the Ateneo Blue Eagles also participate during the UAAP preseason in other sports leagues/tournaments such as the Filoil EcoOil Preseason Cup, V-League, Shakey's Super League, and Ang Liga.